KSI vs Logan Paul: Piracy concerns

 Due to the event's high profile in the social and online world, along with the utilisation of pay-per-view instead of the usual free YouTube streaming, promoters became concerned about pirate streams of the fight.
 In a video by Jake Paul, he stated that "anyone who is planning on illegally streaming or torrenting the fight won't be able to as employees from Google and YouTube will be taking down and disabling streams all through the night."
 However, this did not dissuade fans from promoting illegal streams as a form of protest against the implementation of pay-per-view.

 KSI addressed the use of pay-per-view via Twitter stating, "The cost of the event itself is on another level to last time (the KSI vs Joe Weller fight).
 Plus the press conferences, weigh-in and making other content for the new channel, all adds up."

 After the fight, it was revealed that over 1.2 million people had watched pirated Twitch streams, resulting in an estimated loss of pay-per-view revenue of approximately $8-10 million.

 Purses

 The purse for the fight is split 50/50.
 Although official details haven't been revealed, there have been estimates of their potential earnings.
 According to one estimate, the total revenue is believed to be £150 million, including lucrative sponsorship deals that the pair signed, with KSI and Logan Paul each receiving up to £75 million.
 Another estimate gives the potential earnings of KSI and Logan Paul at £30 million to £40 million each, from ticket sales, online views, sponsorship deals, and merchandise sales.
 However, both KSI and Logan Paul have dismissed these estimates.
 KSI stated that his earnings are "a high amount, but it's nowhere near £40m" or £20 million.

 Belt

 With the result being a draw, KSI retained the YouTube World Championship belt.
-An unofficial and unrecognised belt was created for this event.
+An unofficial and unrecognised belt that was created for this event.